Arquata del Tronto

-Arquata del Tronto is a comune (municipality) in the Province of Ascoli Piceno in the Marche region of Italy, located about 100 km from Ancona.
-It is the only European municipality located partly within two natural parks: Gran Sasso national park and Cyblings mountains natural park.
+Arquata del Tronto is a comune (municipality) in the province of Ascoli Piceno, in the Italian region of Marche, located about 100 km from Ancona.
+It is the only European comune located partly within two natural parks: Gran Sasso national park and Cyblings mountains natural park.

 History

-The ancient history of the town is uncertain, though some scholars have assigned it to Surpicanum visible in the Peutingerian Table, a centre of the Piceni or the Sabines whose location is still debated.
+The ancient history of the town is uncertain, though some scholars have assigned it to Surpicanum visible in the Peutinger's Tabula, a centre of the Piceni or the Sabines whose location is still debated.
 Another theory has it founded by the Romans as a road station on the Via Salaria.
 The first mention of Arquata dates to the Middle Ages (6th century), when a stronghold existed here.
 In 1255 it was conquered by Ascoli Piceno, under which it remained (with a certain autonomy) until the late 14th century.
 In 1397, during the war between Ascoli and Norcia, it was a stronghold of the latter and the Ghibellines from Ascoli.
-Queen Joan II of Naples lived in Arquata from 1420 to 1435.
+Queen Joanna II of Naples lived in Arquata from 1420 to 1435.
 After being contended for years between the two aforementioned cities, it was part of the Papal States; Giuseppe Garibaldi stopped here in 1849 during his retreat after the crushing of the Roman Republic in 1848.

-On August 24, 2016, two to three frazioni were damaged by a 6.2-magnitude earthquake.
+On August 24, 2016, two to three frazioni (hamlets) were damaged by a 6.2-magnitude earthquake.

 On October 30, 2016, the town suffered significant damage from a magnitude 6.6 earthquake.